Originally posted on XDA developers forum. Continuation of these ideas at 2019 Best Devices and OS.

 I would like to ask WHY?
 Why not have windowing and the ability for an extended desktop, on an external display?
 A bluetooth keyboard and mouse just follows.
 Does google have to play nice with the manufacturers that stand to loose from people only needing one device?
 Is there a reason I'm not thinking of?
 Most phones are fast enough for this these days.

 At the turn of the century, I was running GPS software Deluo Routis on a Sony Vaio 505 Pentium 200Mhz laptop running Win98.
 The 2-D graphics were smooth even while playing mp3's through the car speakers.
 The mapping software showed the map clearly, and effectively gave me navigation.
-People have lost sight of how much you can do if you give up the bloat and bling.
+Software developers have lost sight of how much you can do if you give up the bloat and bling.

 Also, I am pretty confused with the merging of Android and Chrome.
 I never liked Java to begin with; my experience with it is in MS Windows, and it runs slow as molasses.
 I believe my phone would run much faster if they had not chosen Java.
 I understand this to be because you have an operating system running on top of another operating system.
 It just makes more sense to me to have less layers and run apps natively, for better performance.
 I thought maybe they chose Java for its level of security.
 Is the screening process for Google Play not foolproof enough?